bayerschphi/ohtm_pipeline/Readme.txt

 topics = int
 -> set the numbers of topics for the topic-modeling calculation

-use_correlation = True/False
--> will be added later

 save_top_words = True/False
 -> True: saves a .txt file with the top words of the topic lists.
 It will be saved with the ohtm_file_save_name inside